-There are three separate components to the wiring harness, one with a white connector, one with a black connector, and one with a gray or blue connector.
+There are two separate components to the wiring harness, one with a white connector and one with a gray connector.
 They plug into the matching colored connectors on the ECU.
 These connectors are keyed so that they will not latch if you plug the wrong colored connectors in.